monitorly-app/probe/README.md

 This feature uses the system's `who` command to gather session information and is useful for security monitoring and user access tracking.

+### Login Failure Monitoring

+The probe can monitor authentication failures on the system:

+- `enabled`: Turn login failure collection on/off
+- `interval`: How frequently to check for login failures (default: 1 minute)

+Login failure metrics include:
+- Timestamp of the failed login attempt
+- Username that was attempted
+- Source IP address of the attempt
+- Service that was targeted (SSH, PAM, etc.)
+- Full log message for context

+The collector monitors multiple log sources:
+- **systemd journal** (modern systems) via `journalctl`
+- **Traditional syslog files** (`/var/log/auth.log`, `/var/log/secure`)

+This feature is essential for security monitoring and intrusion detection, helping identify potential brute-force attacks and unauthorized access attempts.

 ### Metric Delivery

 The `sender` section configures how metrics are delivered: